-7.2.1 Option 1 - prohibit food derived from LLRICE62
+7.2.1 Option 1 - not approve food derived from LLRICE62

-Consumers: Possible restriction in the availability of rice products if LLRICE62 is present in imported foods.
-No impact on consumers wishing to avoid GM foods, as food from glufosinate ammonium-tolerant rice is not currently permitted in the food supply.
+- Consumers: Possible restriction in the availability of rice products if LLRICE62 is eventually commercialised and used in foods intended for import into Australia and New Zealand.
+No impact on consumers wishing to avoid GM foods, as food from LLRICE62 rice is not currently permitted in the food supply. - Industry: Possible restriction on importing rice and rice products from countries where LLRICE62 is approved and grown (after commercialisation), due to commingling practices, which could increase the cost of imports.
+The range of products offered for sale by food retailers could also be restricted.